Sylvannus73/Charlotte_BlueStampPortfolio/index.md

 - Add other picture without erosion and dilation

 ### Setting up Raspberry Pi Camera, Taking a Picture, and Live Feed:
+The first step to completing this milestone was setting up the Raspberry Pi camera and installing the necessary packages to use it (like cv2).
+After this I moved on to taking a picture with the camera (see code below).
+After that, I set up a live feed that streamed from the camera into a browser.
+This gives you live updates and tracking (see code below).

 ### Mounting:
 Once every component was working I mounted it on the robot chassis.
 This is temporary, as it is currently mounted with pipe cleaners which are not strong and a potential fire hazard.
 I will be remounting the components later with double-sided tape.